7mind/distage-example/README.md

 sudo systemctl status docker
 sudo systemctl status contrainerd
 ```
 Both of them should have `Active: active (running)` status.
 If your problem isn't gone yet, most likely you don't have your user in `docker` group.
 [Here](https://docs.docker.com/engine/install/) you can find a tutorial on how to do so.
-Don't forget to logout of your session or restart your virtual machine before proceeding.
+Don't forget to log out of your session or restart your virtual machine before proceeding.
 If you still have problems, don't hesitate to open an issue.

 ### Videos: